asvrada/CollegeProj-MiniGameEngine/README.md

 ## _Todo Lists:_
 1. Options for changing Background
-2. Perspective correction
+2. Clipping
-3. Template class
+3. Mutli-thread optimization

 ### -What is this ?